-Best Smart Lights for Gaming iMore 2020
+Best Gaming Smart Lights 2022

 Sights and sounds from Razer Chroma-enabled apps and games can sync with your Nanoleaf Canvas panels thanks to a free pairing tool for Windows.
 Since the Canvas has Rhythm Mode built right in, you can also sync the music from your phone while gaming or just chilling.
 Yes, this solution is pricey, but it's worth it.

-The LIFX Z LED Strip may look like your ordinary light strip, but its Polychrome color technology and Razer Chroma Connector capabilities make it great for gaming.
+The LIFX Z LED strip may look like your ordinary light strip, but its Polychrome color technology and Razer Chroma Connector capabilities make it great for gaming.
 Polychrome technology allows the strip to display multiple colors at the same time, and Razer Chrome Connector syncs your game's visuals with its brilliant lights.

-One of the newest products from smart leader Philips Hue, the Play Light Bar can create a vibrant ambiance in any room.
+One of the newest products from smart leader Philips Hue, the Play light bar can create a vibrant ambiance in any room.
 Lay it on the floor, let it stand on the cabinet, or mount it on the back of the TV and paint your wall with light.

 The LIFX Beam combines thin light strip-like design, with a solid light panel diffuser, creating one truly unique lighting experience.
-The beam sports Polychrome technology for multiple lighting zones through the entire length of the light, and it can go where other lights cannot like sharp corners with ease.
+The beam sports Polychrome technology for multiple lighting zones through the entire length of the light, and it can go where other lights cannot, like sharp corners, with ease.

 For console gamers, the Philips Hue Play HDMI Sync Box is the easiest way to add a little ambiance to your sessions.
-Just like its name suggests, this box connects to your console and tv using HDMI, and it syncs with any Philips Hue lighting accessories that you may already have in your home.
-As an added bonus, this box also works with any video set top box, up to four devices total, and it even supports 4K.
+Just like its name suggests, this box connects to your console and TV using HDMI, and it syncs with any Philips Hue lighting accessories that you may already have in your home.
+As an added bonus, this box also works with any video set-top box, up to four devices total, and it even supports 4K.

 If you prefer the comforts of your couch and a good old fashioned game console, then check the Philips Hue Play HDMI Sync Box (opens in new tab).
 This awesome plug and play accessory connects directly to your console, bringing any Philips Hue lights in your home to the gaming session.